Like this post? Help us by sharing it!

 Japan is very well geared-up for family travel, with a great variety of family-orientated accommodation options, from self-catered apartments to family rooms in hotels and traditional inns.
 Do be aware that you will need to pre-book cots or family rooms before you travel.

-If you need any more information about travelling with young children in Japan, don’t hesitate to get in touch and we’ll do our best to answer your questions.
+If you need any more information about family friendly Japan holidays and travelling with young children, don’t hesitate to get in touch and we’ll do our best to answer your questions.

 For more on travelling with kids in Japan, see our previous blog posts: How to travel with a toddler in Japan and Baby loves Tokyo.